Luisa Neubauer: Early activism

 Neubauer has been a youth ambassador of the non-governmental organization ONE since 2016.
 She was also active for the Foundation for the Rights of Future Generations, 350.org, the Right Livelihood Award foundation, the Fossil Free campaign and The Hunger Project.
 With the campaign Divest!
 Withdraw your money! she forced the University of Göttingen to stop investing in industries that make money with coal, oil or gas.

-Fridays For Future
+Fridays for Future

+Luisa Neubauer was an organizer and spokesperson for the first school climate strike on 14 December 2018, which also made use of the social media hashtag #FridaysForFuture.
+Schoolchildren in fourteen German cities (and also in Australia and Sweden) contributed for three hours.
+In a detailed interview with WikiTribune, Neubauer explained:

+The German coal exit "is a must do, it is not a question, it's not even a question of time, because we know we have to quit coal now" and added that the exit "needs to be fair and just, no one ever questioned that our transition must be just".